MisterSyr/Body_Mass_Index_Application/README.md

 - **Obese Class I (Moderate Obese)**: BMI between 30 and 35
 - **Obese Class II (Severely Obese)**: BMI between 35 and 40
 - **Obese Class III (Very Severely Obese)**: BMI greater than 40

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+What things you need to install the software and how to install them:

+- A modern web-browser like Chrome, Firefox etc.
+- A text editor to edit HTML, CSS, and JavaScript files.

+### Installing

+A step by step series of examples that tell you how to get a development environment running:

+1. Download or clone the repository to your local machine.
+2. Open the index.html file in your web browser.
+3. You can now interact with the application and calculate your BMI.

+## Author

+This application was designed by Max.
+For any queries or further information, please contact the author.